Edit this page

-For the list of configurations, see instead:
+For a list of configurations, see instead:

 + files